hind-alaraimi/hind-alaraimi/README.md

 ### 👩‍💻 About Me

-I'm a tech enthusiast with a growing passion for working across the data stack.
+<h4>I'm a tech enthusiast with a growing passion for working across the data stack.
 From Python scripting to data visualization, I've explored multiple layers of the data journey —
-and I'm always eager to learn more.
+and I'm always eager to learn more.</h4>
 ---

 <h3>📫 Connect With Me</h3>